+What Is Bond Valuation?

 A zero-coupon bond, as the name suggests, is a bond that does not pay an annual or semiannual interest payment.
 Instead, the bond is purchased at a discount to its face value, and the investor receives a single payment at maturity that includes the principal and accumulated interest earned.

 U.S. Treasury savings bonds are zero-coupon bonds that are sometimes used to help pay for college.
 A parent or grandparent may purchase a savings bond with a 10-year maturity and a face value of $20,000 for $16,000, for example.
 If the bond is held for the full 10 years, the bondholder receives $20,000 once it matures.
-(Of course, some financial advisers may recommend investing more aggressively over a 10-year time horizon—perhaps in a low-cost, stock index mutual fund that might offer better returns.)
+(Of course, some financial advisors may recommend investing more aggressively over a 10-year time horizon, perhaps in a low-cost stock index mutual fund that might offer better returns.)

 Here are the steps you must take to value a bond.
-In this example, we’ll find the present value of a 5-year Treasury bond issued November 2019:
+In this example, we’ll find the present value of a five-year Treasury bond issued November 2019:

 - Determine the amount of each coupon payment and the number of remaining payments: If the coupon rate on a five-year $1,000 Treasury bond (T-bond) issued in November 2019 is 1.62%, it would pay $16.20 annually until it matures (based on a single annual payment).
 If you were pricing this in September 2021, there would be four payments remaining (T in the formula below) because the bond matures in November 2024.
 The final payment includes the face value of the bond, so the payments would be as follows: year 1: $16.20; year 2: $16.20; year 3: $16.20; and year 4: $1,016.20.

 - Determine the present value of each remaining payment: The present value is determined by dividing each payment by (1 + r)t where t represents each numbered payment remaining and r is the discount rate you determined in Step 2.
 For a bond with four payments left, t=1 for the next year’s payment, t=2 for the payment two years out, and so on.

 - Present value of the next payment = $16.20/1.0097 = $16.04